morrislaptop/looped/docs/mocking.md

     Mail::assertQueued(...);
     Mail::assertNotQueued(...);

-<a name="notification-fake"></a>
 ## Notification Fake

 You may use the `Notification` facade's `fake` method to prevent notifications from being sent.
-You may then assert that [notifications](/docs/{{version}}/notifications) were sent to users and even inspect the data they received.
+You may then assert that [notifications](/notifications) were sent to users and even inspect the data they received.
 When using fakes, assertions are made after the code under test is executed:

     <?php